HUe1998/todolist_JetbrainsAcademy/README.md

 # To-Do-List
-This is a todolist project from Jetbrains Academy.
+This is a todolist project
 ## Features
 This program runs in Terminal.
 It uses sqlalchemy to create sqlite database to store tasks and deadlines.
 Following features are implemented: